 Location

 It sounds obvious but location is really important.
-If you have to take multiple buses or trudge through the cold and rain to get to your appointments, you may be more tempted to skip them.
+If you have to take multiple buses or trudge miles through the cold and rain to get to your appointments, you may be more tempted to skip them.
 Think about privacy too though.
 If you choose a therapist round the corner from your home, will you feel comfortable arriving at your appointments knowing that your neighbours might see?

 Cost